mrozekma/pytypecheck/README.md

 ![](/../doc-imgs/typestring.png?raw=true)

+### Regular types

+Anything not matching one of the following cases is assumed to be the name of an actual type, e.g. `int`.
+It can be anything in-scope at the point where the function is defined.

 ### Optional types

 A typestring ending in a question mark, e.g. `int?`, is *optional* -- `None` is a valid argument for this parameter.